openmrs/openmrs-contrib-itsm-terraform/README.md

 ```

-Forcing a VM to be reprovisioned:
+Forcing a VM to be reprovisioned (and keep the data volume):
 ```
 $ ./build.rb taint-vm <stack>
 $ ./build.rb plan <stack>